kris-design/kris-design/README.md

 - 👋 Hi, I’m @kris-design
-- 👀 I’m interested in ...
+- 👀 Im currently interested in UI design, Email Development, and HTML/CSS development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 brightkristina@aol.com

 <!---
 kris-design/kris-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.